Renewables

 The said private market funds drive impact for people and planet through regional financial intermediaries, direct investments, advisory and capacity building, GGF said.
 Founded in Germany, with local expertise from Latin America to Central and Eastern Europe, the fund has been investing in emerging markets for over 15 years.

-Lovćen banka said it focuses on improving small and medium businesses in Montenegro with tailor-made solutions to support their development, adding that it is establishing long-term relationships and quick decision making,
+Lovćen banka said it focuses on improving small and medium businesses in Montenegro with tailor-made solutions to support their development, adding that it is establishing long-term relationships and is quick in decision making,

 Comments (0)